jeromecoffin/nord-dns/.github/ISSUE_TEMPLATE/02_feature_request.md

 ---
 name: Feature request
-about: Wouldn’t it be nice if semantic-release could ...
+about: Wouldn’t it be nice if Nord DNS could ...

 ---